UMM-CSci-3601/droplet-setup-and-build/3601-droplet-setup.md

    - Steps 3 and 4 will happen on the Digital Ocean VPS when you have one set up.

 ## Step 3: Creating a droplet

-- Click the big shiny "Create" button, and choose "Droplet" as the thing you want to create.
+- Click the big shiny "Create" button at the top-right of the screen, and choose "Droplet" as the thing you want to create.
 - Select the suggested Ubuntu version as your operating system.
 - Select the smallest droplet, it should be $5 / month.
-- Don't add block storage.
+- Don't add backups or block storage.
-- Stick with the default datacenter / region (probably New York).
+- Stick with the default datacenter / region (probably one of the U.S. options).
 - Don't select any additional options.
 - Add an SSH key.
 Use the contents of the public key file you generated in step 2.
    - DigitalOcean will use this info to automagically do steps 3 and 4 from the SSH keypair instructions so you never have to do them "by hand".